-Getting started on your veterans disability claim is sometimes easier said than done.
-From cutting through the red tape, to managing your disability, it’s easy to become overwhelmed.
-But many applicants may not be aware that there are procedures in place to streamline this process.
-One example is the fully developed veterans disability claims process.
-Learn how to use this tool yourself with our guide below.
+Filing veterans disability claims for monthly benefits may seem confusing to some disabled vets.
+From cutting through the red tape to managing your health issues, it’s easy to feel overwhelmed.
+But many applicants may not know there are procedures in place to help streamline this process.
+The fully developed claims process for disabled vets is just one example.
+Follow our step-by-step guide below to learn how to use this tool yourself.

 What Are Fully Developed Veterans Disability Claims?

 The VA reviews fully developed veterans disability claims (FDCs) quickly because they have everything they need already.
 That’s good if you have all your information handy when you apply, and frustrating if you missed something that results in your denial.
 FDCs help vets take control of their veterans disability claims and apply for benefits with less hassle.
 Anyone interested in filing FDCs can submit all relevant medical documentation with their initial application.
 This includes personal medical records and any other evidence that may support their claims.